Skip to content

 Data Point Document Source Registry Source Cross-Check

-Company name Articles, bank details Company extract, national registry Exact match (watch for variations: Ltd, Ltd., Limited)
+Corporation name Articles, bank details Corporate registry extract Exact match (watch for variations: Inc., Ltd., Corp.)

-Registered address Articles, lease, utility bill Company extract Strict match
+Registered address Articles, lease, utility bill Corporate registry extract Strict match

-Director Articles, power of attorney Company extract Name, role (Director, Managing Director, CEO)
+Director Articles, power of attorney Corporate registry extract Name, role (Director, President, CEO)

-Beneficial owner UBO declaration National UBO register Identity, ownership percentage, nature of control
+Beneficial owner Beneficial ownership declaration Federal/provincial beneficial ownership registry Identity, ownership percentage, nature of control

-Business activity Articles (corporate purpose) Company extract (SIC/NACE code) Sector consistency
+Business activity Articles (corporate purpose) Corporate registry extract (NAICS code) Sector consistency

 Cross-document validation is the highest level of verification reliability.
-It is the only method that catches an authentic but outdated company extract, valid but non-current articles of association, or an accurate but incomplete UBO declaration.
+It is the only method that catches an authentic but outdated corporate registry extract, valid but non-current articles of incorporation, or an accurate but incomplete beneficial ownership declaration.

-CheckFile data: Across 2,300 companies verified through CheckFile, 8.7% had an expired company extract or a discrepancy between the commercial registry and the articles of association -- anomalies that are invisible without automated cross-document validation.
+CheckFile data: Across 2,300 companies verified through CheckFile, 8.7% had an expired corporate registry extract or a discrepancy between the registry and the articles of incorporation -- anomalies that are invisible without automated cross-document validation.

 Building an Operational KYB Process